rikuf2/basic-csharp/src/content/index.md

 ## Registering to Open University

-You can register to the course from [this page: https://tki.centria.fi/koulutus/software-development-basics-of-programming-with-c-2021-2022/6681](https://tki.centria.fi/koulutus/software-development-basics-of-programming-with-c-2021-2022/6681).
+You can register to the course from [HERE](https://koulutus.centria.fi/koulutukset/software-development/).
 This course is open until 1.5.2022 and has only one final deadline at the end.

 ## Learning goals and grading